franpossetto/Nina/README.md

 # revit-nina-extension
-Sunday morning work doing with Nina.
+Sunday morning work done with Nina.
 A set of tools to work with Revit.